-How the matter was addressed in our audit

-Our procedures included:

-- Evaluating the Group's accounting policy to recognise exploration and evaluation assets against criteria of the accounting standard; - Assessing the Group's determination of its areas of interest for consistency with the definition in the accounting standards; - For the significant areas of interest, we assessed the Group's current rights to tenure.
-This included checking the ownership of the relevant license for mineral resources or reserves to government registries; - Evaluating the Group's documents for consistency with their stated intentions for continuing exploration and evaluation activities in certain areas.
-This included: - The Group's internal plans and budgets; - Minutes of board and internal meetings; - We corroborated this through interviews with key operational and finance personnel. - Announcements made by the Group to the Australian Securities Exchange including results from latest activities and studies performed. - Evaluating the capacity of the Group to fund the continuation of activities by assessing underlying documentation including corporate budgets.
-We obtained project and corporate budgets identifying areas with existing funding and those requiring alternate funding sources.
-We compared this for consistency with areas with E&E, for evidence of the ability to fund continued activities.
-We identified those areas relying on alternate funding sources and evaluated the capacity of the Group to secure such funding; - We analysed the Group's determination of recoupment through successful development and exploitation of the area by evaluating the Group's documentation of planned future/continuing activities including work programmes and project and corporate budgets for a sample of areas; and - Evaluating the Group's disclosures by comparing to our understanding and the requirements of the accounting standards.
+Refer to Note 17 to the Financial Report The key audit matter How the matter was addressed in our audit The Group's policy is to capitalise acquisition costs in relation to an area of interest, less any impairment charges recognised.
+The valuation of exploration and evaluation assets is a key audit matter due to: The significance of the activity to the Group's business and the significance of the balance which is 23% of the total assets balance; and The greater level of audit effort to evaluate the Group's application of the requirements of the accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources, in particular the presence of impairment indicators.
+The presence of impairment indicators would necessitate a detailed analysis by the Group of the value of exploration and evaluation assets.
+Given the criticality of this to the scope and depth of our work, we involved senior team members to challenge Group's determination that no such indicators existed.
+In assessing the presence of impairment indicators, we focused on those which may draw into question the commercial continuation of exploration and evaluation How the matter was addressed in our audit Our procedures included: Evaluating the Group's accounting policy to recognise exploration and evaluation assets against criteria of the accounting standard; Assessing the Group's determination of its areas of interest for consistency with the definition in the accounting standards; For the significant areas of interest, we assessed the Group's current rights to tenure.
+This included checking the ownership of the relevant license for mineral resources or reserves to government registries; Evaluating the Group's documents for consistency with their stated intentions for continuing exploration and evaluation activities in certain areas.
+This included: The Group's internal plans and budgets; We corroborated this through interviews with key operational and finance personnel.
+Announcements made by the Group to the Australian Securities Exchange including results activities where significant carrying value of capitalised exploration and evaluation expenditure exists.
+Given the financial position of the Group, we paid particular attention to: Documentation available regarding rights to tenure, via licensing with the government, and compliance with relevant conditions, to maintain current rights to an area of interest; The Group's intention and capacity to continue and fund the relevant exploration and evaluation activities; and those areas relying on alternate funding sources ar evaluated the capacity of the Group to secure such funding; The results from latest activities regarding the existence or otherwise of economically recoverable mineral resources or reserves.
+We analysed the Group's determination of recoupment through successful development and exploitation of the area by evaluating the Group's documentation of planned future/continuing activities including work programmes and project and corporate budgets for a sample of areas; and Evaluating the Group's disclosures by comparing to our understanding and the requirements of the accounting standards.